PyICe-ADI/PyICe/docs/tutorials/tutorial_8_bench_config_management.rst

 			"AGILENT_34901A_3"                  : {"position" : {"xpos":-100, "ypos":425}    , "image" : f"{path}Agilent34901A.PNG", "use_label" : False},
 			}

-Each component's position will have to be carefully arranged to not interfere with each other and to allow for space for the automated wiring to be computed by graphviz. with the images saved in the "visualizer_images" folder mentioned in the code.
+Each component's position will have to be carefully arranged to not interfere with each other and to allow for space for the automated wiring to be computed by graphviz with the images saved in the "visualizer_images" folder mentioned in the code.

 Then, all that has to be done is to make an instance of the visualizer with the connections of the bench and generate the image: